 We took baby signing classes with both our girls and absolutely loved them.
 We found it to be incredibly beneficial for their ability to communicate, which in theory led to fewer frustrated meltdowns.
 But some believe teaching babies to sign can be detrimental to their development.
 So, can baby sign delay speech?
 This is our experience (plus a look at some research for good measure).

 I’m not a natural ‘Earth Mother’.
-I’d love to be, because for me she’s the ultimate figure of successful mothering: preparing all of your baby’s food from scratch and never resorting to shop bought alternatives – not even if it’s organic and raw and contains twenty different antioxidants; using terry nappies – despite the fact it is no cheaper to do so; breastfeeding and baby-wearing and co-sleeping and NEVER losing your temper (you’re AP all the way, natch) – without ever deviating from said utopia of excellency.
-These things are about as likely as me giving up caffeine for lent.
-(Never.
-Gonna.
-Happen.)
+I’d love to be, because for me she’s the ultimate figure of successful mothering.
+Preparing all of baby’s food from scratch and never resorting to shop bought alternatives – not even if it’s organic and raw and contains twenty different antioxidants; using cloth nappies; breastfeeding and baby-wearing and co-sleeping and NEVER losing her temper.
+AP all the way – without ever deviating, and with never a hair out of place.

-This was the stuff of my pregnant fantasies, prior to giving birth to live young with a mind of her own, ie before reality hit.
+It was the stuff of my pregnant fantasies, prior to giving birth to live young with minds of their own, ie. before reality hit.

 Baby Sign – Not Just for the Eccentric

 So we’re clear that I’m not one of those particularly exemplary mothers (though to clarify, another adult – or my husband, at least – was present during above episode).
 Meaning that when I heard about sign language classes for babies, I was somewhat sceptical.
 I’m quite cynical about holistic health generally, and I ignorantly filed baby sign under the same banner.